 With passions for youth development, education and the environment, Mark has been active in the non-profit community in Atlanta for decades.
 In his spare time, Mark enjoys backpacking, trail running, biking, skiing, fishing, and coaching youth sports.
 Mark graduated from UNC-Chapel Hill and he and his family live in Sandy Springs, GA.

 Chris de Lastic

-Chris de Lastic is responsible for managing the Foundation’s accounting, budgeting, tax, human resources, information management and general operations.
+Chris de Lastic is responsible for managing the Foundation’s financial and accounting processes and operations, including audit, budgeting, tax and financial reporting.
 Chris came to the Foundation after serving at FTI Consulting and Ernst & Young’s financial services office in New York City.
 Chris graduated magna cum laude from Georgia State University, where he received his B.B.A. in accounting.
 He is a Certified Public Accountant, a Certified Fraud Examiner and a member of the American Institute of Certified Public Accountants and the Association of Certified Fraud Examiners.
-Chris and his family live in Cabbagetown.
+Chris and his family live in Adair Park.

 Accounts Payable Clerk

 Juanita Gaynor is responsible for ensuring the accurate and timely processing of all invoice and grant disbursements.
 Juanita has worked in the corporate and nonprofit sectors and has several years of experience in various accounting functions.
 Juanita received an associate degree in business administration from Eastern Nazarene College, an associate degree in accounting from Atlanta Technical College and is currently seeking her bachelor’s degree in accounting at Georgia State University.
 Juanita enjoys reading, music and cooking.

 Donor Data and Portal Manager